romcooo/jana-bot/README.md

 ## Current features
 - Subgroup functionality - do you have a big group chat that's muted by every member, and you'd sometimes like to tag a subset of your friends?
-Janabot has you covered!
+Janabot has got you covered!
 Create a named subgroup, let people join, then tag the subgroup and janabot will @tag them, notifying them of your message.
 Any number of subgroups is supported, as long as they have a unique name.
 There's one condition - everyone who wants to use this needs to have a nickname set in settings.